Ayush-1211/30-Days-of-Code-HackerRank/README.md

 # 30-Days-of-Code-HackerRank
-30 Days of Code Challenge HackerRank Using Python
+30-Days of Code Challenge HackerRank Using Python